johnmeasey/bioRxiv-line-annotated/README.md

-# Annotated Line Chart with Highcharts
+# bioRxiv upload annotated line chart with annotations
 ### With thanks and acknowledgements to Jack Dougherty and Ilya Ilyankou [Hands-On Data Visualization](https://handsondataviz.org).